gavv/reclog/MANUAL.rst

 **-s, --silent**
     Don't print anything to stdout.

-    Has same effect as **`reclog ... > /dev/null'**.
+    Has same effect as *`reclog ... > /dev/null'*.
 The output is still printed to file, unless **--null** is specified.

 **-q, --quit** *MILLISECONDS*
-    After EOF from command, wait the specified timeout (in milliseconds) and then quit.
+    How long to wait for buffered data after getting EOF.
 When child process exits, reclog continues reading pending output from the pty until there is no data during the specified timeout.
-This timeout can be very short, but should not be zero.

 This allows to reliably fetch all buffered data before exiting.

+    Also how long to wait for child to exit voluntarily until killing it forcibly.
+When emergency termination signal is received, like SIGQUIT, reclog forwards it to the child and waits until it exits or timeout expires.
+Then, if the child is still running, it forcibly kills the child with SIGKILL.

 **-b, --buffer** *LINES*
     When stdout is slower than command output, buffer at max the specified number of lines.